hodor-sec/Evasion/AMSI_Bypass/README.md

-# AmsiScanBufferBypass -> ASBBypass
-Based on Rasta-Mouse Github repo, using small modifications: https://github.com/rasta-mouse/AmsiScanBufferBypass
+# AMSI Potential Bypasses and Process injector / Payload crypter
 Be aware that MS Defender regularly updates signatures, which will invalidate the bypass.
 Changing/obfuscating variables and recompiling the binary often helps to mitigate future signatures.

+## AMSI Bypass programs

+## AmsiScanBufferBypass -> ASBBypass
+Based on Rasta-Mouse Github repo, using small modifications: https://github.com/rasta-mouse/AmsiScanBufferBypass

+## AmByP -> AmBp
+Simpler bypass which might work better due to shortened names/functions.

-# Crypter and ProcessInjector -> Rem_proc_inj
+## Crypter and ProcessInjector -> Rem_proc_inj
 Uses a process injector and a encryption/decryption method for attempting to evade detection for payloads.
 Based on "Creating AV Resistant Malware" by Brendan Ortiz: https://blog.securityevaluators.com/creating-av-resistant-malware-part-1-7604b83ea0c0

 Supports using payload from an URL or local filesystem.

-# Powershell scripts for automating download, injection and execution
+## Powershell scripts for automating download, injection and execution
 In folder "PSScripts", several Powershell stager scripts are added for Template usage and added a few examples.
 The examples were created by following the steps starting from "1.
-Usage ASBBypass".
+Usage AMSI Bypass".
-See below for practical usage in section "Automating loading ASBBypass and Rem_proc_inj using Powershell scripts"
+See below for practical usage in section "Automating loading AMSI Bypass and Rem_proc_inj using Powershell scripts"

 Basicly, the scripts are split in four parts for loading several stages:
  - b64_encode.ps1: To encode a binary to Powershell base64 to reuse in script stages